variani/bigcov/vignettes/popstrat.md

 # About

-Population stratification is an important part of genome-wide association study (GWAS) analysis in a population consisting of different sub-populations.
+Population stratification is an important part of association studies conducted in a population consisting of different sub-populations.
 The standard approach exploited in the analysis of common genetic markers is to estimate generic relatedness matrix (GRM) [@Patterson2006].
 Recently, [@Prokopenko2015] proposed to use Jacard similarity matrix